koyot3/WordPickerGame/ReadMe.md

 # Drag Word Game

-- Candidate: Nguyen Manh Hoang
+*Candidate:* Nguyen Manh Hoang  - nguyenmanhhoang91@gmail.com

 **Just a note:** As you can see in commit tab, there are 3 contributors but they're all only 1 person, it's me!